Vicsicard/selfcast-App1/README.md

 - Python dependencies (install via `pip install -r requirements.txt`)
 - Supabase project with storage enabled

+See `DEPENDENCIES.md` for detailed dependency information for each mode.

 ## Environment Setup

 Create a `.env` file with your Supabase credentials: